radiantearth/stac-spec/item-spec/item-spec.md

 relative links, so that every link doesn't need to be rewritten when the data is copied.
 The `self` link is required to be absolute.

-#### Datasets
+#### Collections

-Items are *strongly recommended* to provide a link to a dataset definition.
-It is important as datasets provide additional information about a set of items, for example the license and provider information and optionally any common information shared across all items, giving context on the overall set of data that an individual Item is a part of..
+Items are *strongly recommended* to provide a link to a STAC Collection definition.
+It is important as Collections provide additional information about a set of items, for example the license, provider information and optionally any common information shared across all items using the [Commons extension](../extensions/commons/), giving context on the overall set of data that an individual Item is a part of.

 ### Asset Object